MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

           A: The Codebase is designed to be modular, a replacement engine is possible in the future.

    Q: What are your relations to pale moon, or moon + ala ?<br>
           A: Absolutely none.
 The theme around the moon from Project Moonala to the name MoonDevelopments, to MoonDev SzzS all stem from my enjoyment of looking at the moon while it rains and drifting into the peaceful night.
-An enjoyment I don't have often anymore, I enjoy thoroughly when I do, , lately with DKC2's Forest Interlude playing.
+Not often anymore, but I enjoy it thoroughly when I do.
+The last few times with DKC2's Forest Interlude playing.
 Pale Moon is a cool project, I can respect what they are doing for sure.
 I have even tried it in the past when exploring options.
 Nala for me has meant, Never Angry, Always Loving.
 Lunala is a cool pokemon too.

   </details>